instana/go-sensor/README.md

 var sensor = instana.NewSensor("my-service")
 ```

-A full example can be found under the examples folder in [example/http-database-greeter/](./example/http-database-greeter/).
+A full example can be found under the examples folder in [example/http-database-greeter/](./example/http-database-greeter).

 ### Setting the sensor log output

 The Go sensor uses a leveled logger to log internal errors and diagnostic information.
 The default `logger.Logger` uses `log.Logger`
 configured with `log.Lstdflags` as a backend and writes messages to `os.Stderr`.
-By default this logger only prints out the `ERROR` level
+By default, this logger only prints out the `ERROR` level
 messages unless the environment variable `INSTANA_DEBUG` is set.

 To change the min log level in runtime it is recommended to configure and inject an instance of `instana.LeveledLogger` instead of using